-- Support for CPU Utilization on Windows CE 5.0 and Windows Mobile 6.0 is device-dependent.
-For more information, see http://msdn.microsoft.com/library/default.asp?url=/library/en-us/wcemain4/html/cerefGetIdleTime.asp. - By default, Windows CE 5.0 and Windows Mobile 6.0 will not support an IxChariot UDP test with a datagram window of more than two datagrams.
+- Support for CPU Utilization on Windows Embedded CE 6.0 devices is device-dependent.
+For more information, see http://msdn.microsoft.com/ library/default.asp?url=/library/en-us/wcemain4/html/cerefGetIdleTime.asp. - By default, Windows Embedded CE 6.0 does not support an IxChariot UDP test with a datagram window of more than two datagrams.
 The test will time out with error message CHR0216.
-This problem will only occur if you adjust the send_buffer_size or Window Size parameter to include more than two UDP datagrams in a window.
+(This problem occurs only if you adjust the send\buffer\size or Window Size parameter to include more than two UDP datagrams in a window.)